joejoe135791/Wakeup/README.md

 This project is licened under the [MIT License](LICENSE). this software is distributed "as is" without warranty of any kind

 <sub>This project integrates with Google Calendar, a trademark of Google LLC.
 This project is not affiliated with, endorsed by, or sponsored by Google LLC.
 Google Calendar is a trademark of Google LLC.
-Your use of Google Calendar within this project is subject to (Google's Terms of Service)[https://policies.google.com/terms] and (Privacy Policy)[https://policies.google.com/privacy].</sub>
+Your use of Google Calendar within this project is subject to ([Google's Terms of Service](https://policies.google.com/terms) and [Privacy Policy](https://policies.google.com/privacy).</sub>